Ahh..thanks to technology life is easier and more difficult for artists!

 This is your business.
 Your livelihood.
 Your work.
 Work to prevent.
 It’s a sad state that we shouldn’t have to, thus it is a reality of the business.

 -Inform your clients -Just as with managing client expectations for a smooth transaction (i.e. client guide), copyright infringement can be prevented (or at least attempt to be prevented).
 Sometimes client’s really just don’t know the law, which is where we come in.
-It’s easy to be approach some, others it may be more difficult.
+It’s easy to approach some; others it may be more difficult.
 Include terms within your contract that spell out copyright law.
 This can be done in a manner that doesn’t scare away clients.
-Simply explain that you retain ownership, but if you provide a print release (check out the difference here)
+Simply explain that you retain ownership, but you provide a print release (check out the difference here).